fhiso/sources-and-citations/citation-elements.md

 *datatypes*, including `xsd:date` and `xsd:integer` are not defined as *subtypes* of `xsd:string` in XML Schema.

-Explicit use of this *datatype* is *not recommended*: data that is in a human-readable form *should* use a *language-tagged datatype*, while data that is not human-readable *should* use a *structured datatype*.
+Use of this *datatype* is generally *not recommended*: data that is in a human-readable form *should* use a *language-tagged datatype*, while data that is not human-readable *should* use a *structured datatype*.